Want to challenge yourself at a high-growth startup AND make a difference in the world?

 If you have a great idea, we’ll do everything we can to make it happen.
 This is the kind of role that will be hard to find anywhere else: you’ll work with an incredible bunch of passionate people to grow a fast-paced startup at a crucial point in its trajectory.

 The job is also amazingly flexible, something we’re working hard to hold onto even as we grow super quickly.
-We started the business remotely, and now have hubs in 4 cities around the world.
-While (pre-covid times!) the team spends a few days of the week together in our coworking spaces, you can also mix it up and work in your PJs from home or set up office at the beach but, up to you!
-And while we don’t have a Friday drinks cart (yet), you will get free toilet paper.
+We started the business remotely, and now have hubs in 4 cities around the world, including our main office in Melbourne and a satellite office in Los Angeles (during the pandemic, we have transitioned to working completely remotely company-wide).
+Oh, and we can’t forget, you will get free toilet paper.
 A lot of it.
 And nothing beats that.

 Lastly, you get to say the word ‘crap’ more than in any other job.
 Guaranteed.

-On top of the normal perks like annual leave, we also provide flexibility to take extra unpaid leave or travel while working, we provide a health insurance stipend, generous parental leave, training and development budget and a whole lot of other stuff.
+On top of 4 weeks of annual leave, we also provide flexibility to take extra unpaid leave or travel while working, we provide a health insurance stipend, generous parental leave, training and development budget and a whole lot of other stuff.
 And did we mention the free toilet paper?